 For the next thirty years or so, all the major studios did them.
-The latest one I’ve seen is from 1964, by which time a lot of Hollywood’s bread-and-butter output was for the small screen.
+The latest American example I’ve seen is from 1964, by which time a lot of Hollywood’s bread-and-butter output was for the small screen.

 And the participants weren’t just B-listers destined for places only in the footnotes of cinema history.
 Here’s the legendary W. C. Fields with Nurse Gracie Allen in the publicity shoot for International House (1933):